 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-Treatment for recurrent Hodgkin lymphoma depends on where the disease recurs, the type of treatment the child has had previously, and the time since the first treatment was completed.
+Treatment for recurrent Hodgkin lymphoma depends on where the disease recurs, the type of treatment the child has had previously, and the length of time since the first treatment was completed.
 For example, if chemotherapy was given initially, then the child may be given another round of chemotherapy using different drugs.

-Another combination that has been shown to have activity in recurrent Hodgkin lymphoma is gemcitabine (Gemzar) and vinorelbine.
-These are examples of possible drug combinations but other treatment plans are also effective in treating this disease.
+Other combinations that have been shown to have an effect in recurrent Hodgkin lymphoma are gemcitabine (Gemzar) and vinorelbine or bendamustine (Treanda) and brentuximab vedotin (Adcetris).
+These are examples of some possible drug combinations, but other treatment plans are also effective in treating this disease.
 Such combination names include ICE, MIED, DHAP, ESHPA, APE, and DECAL.

-If treatment fails
+If treatment does not work

-Hospice care is a type of palliative care for people who are expected to live less than six months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
-Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
+Parents or guardians are encouraged talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
+Some children may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

-The next section in this guide is About Clinical Trials and it offers more information about research studies that are focused on finding better ways to care for people with cancer.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials.
+It offers more information about research studies that are focused on finding better ways to care for people with cancer.
+Use the menu to choose a different section to read in this guide.